Skip to content

 Both types of cast iron cookware must be seasoned.
 Seasoning in this context refers to baking oil onto cast iron in a process called polymerization.
 This helps prevent rusting and ensures an easy-release cooking surface.

 It is not recommended to use detergents when cleaning lightweight or traditional cast iron because they can ruin the seasoning and dry out your cooking surface.
-You can use mild soap if you plan to season the cookware afterward.
+You can use a mild soap if you plan to season the cookware afterward.

 To properly clean cast iron, scrub off the leftover food with a spatula and rinse the cookware with hot water.
 Dry the cast iron immediately and put it on a hot stovetop to complete the drying process.